 How we keep your information secure

 We use a range of measures to keep your information safe and secure which may include encryption and other forms of security.
 We require our staff and any third parties who carry out any work on our behalf to comply with appropriate compliance standards including obligations to protect any information and applying appropriate measures for the use and transfer of information.

 More details about your information

-If you’d like further information on anything we’ve said in this Privacy Notice, or to contact our Data Protection Officer (DPO), contact us at: HSBC France, Athens Branch, 109-111 Messoghion Avenue, 115 26, Athens Greece addressed ‘for the attention of the DPO’.
+If you’d like further information on anything we’ve said in this Privacy Notice, or to contact our Data Protection Officer (DPO), contact us at: HSBC Continental Europe, Greece, 109-111 Messoghion Avenue, 115 26, Athens Greece addressed ‘for the attention of the DPO’.

 This Privacy Notice may be updated from time to time and the most recent version can be found on this page.